vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 using Microsoft.PictureBot;
 ```

-You've just added access to your Models/Responses, as well as to the services LUIS and Azure Search.
+You've just added access to your Models/Responses, as well as to the services LUIS and Azure Cognitive Search.
 Finally, the Newtonsoft references will help you parse the responses from LUIS, which we will see in a subsequent lab.

 Next, we'll need to override the `OnTurnAsync` method with one that processes incoming messages and then routes them through the various dialogs.

 1. Replace the **PictureBot** class with the following:

 ```csharp
 /// <summary>